The changing face of data protection in the USA

 Similarities:

-Both laws reflect a growing concern for the privacy of individuals and set a precedent for other states.
-They give consumers more control over their personal data and place greater demands on companies when processing such data.
+Both laws reflect a growing concern about the Privacy of individuals and set a precedent for other countries.
+They give consumers more control over their personal data and place greater demands on companies in the Processing of such data.

 Differences:

-- Approach to consent: New Jersey's law focuses more on post-collection rights such as access and deletion, while New Hampshire emphasizes pre-consent.
+- Approach to consent: New Jersey's law focuses more on post-collection rights such as access and Deletionwhile New Hampshire emphasizes approval in advance.

 Conclusion